 But what if you said to me:

 ‘Hold on, Mike.
 That’s all very well.
-But I’m interested in being a good Project Manager, not in looking like a goo Project Manager.’
+But I’m interested in being a good Project Manager, not in looking like a good Project Manager.’

-Well, I also argue that presenting is a core part of your project management skill-set.
-After all, I often tell people that:#ProjectMnagement is 80 per cent Ccommunication.
+Well, I also argue that presenting is a core part of your Project Management skillset.
+After all, I’m not alone when I often tell people that:#ProjectManagement is 80 per cent Ccommunication.
 Click To Tweet

 Here are some examples of where your presentation skills are essential to doing a good job as a project manager.